12 Steps To The Best Home Emergency Plan

 12. Update Your Emergency Plan Regularly

-Writing a home emergency plan is a big accomplishment.
+Writing a home emergency plan is a significant accomplishment.
 However, it is imperative to continue to update it regularly.

 - Pick a time you can remember, like New Year’s Day or your birthday.